East Asian Languages and Literatures

 Introduction to Japanese Film.

-Traces the history of one of the world’s most innovative film industries.
-Since the early 20th century, Japanese film makers have experimented with and improved upon cinema; their work has been influential not only in Japan but throughout the world.
-From the drama of early silent movies to anime, we’ll cover some of the “greatest hits” of Japanese film, whether widely popular or critically acclaimed.
+This course traces the history of one of the world’s most innovative film industries.
+Since the early 20th century, Japanese filmmakers have experimented with and improved upon cinema.
+Their work has been influential not only in Japan but throughout the world.
+From the drama of early silent movies to anime, we will cover some of the “greatest hits” of Japanese film, whether widely popular or critically acclaimed.
 This exploration of cinema in Japan will offer both a new perspective on cinema itself as well as an opportunity to view the genre’s development in a specific cultural context.
-Prerequisite, Cinema and New Media Studies 120, Comparative Literature 120, Art History 120, any 100-level course in Asian studies or Japanese, or consent of the instructor.
-No prior knowledge of Japanese history, language or film required.
-(Same as Literature and Creative Writing 356.)
+Prerequisite, CNMS 120, any 100 course in Asian studies or Japanese, or consent of the instructor.
+No prior knowledge of Japan is required.
+Taught in English.
+Omori.

 Reading in modern literary and non-literary texts and mastery of the remaining kanji characters on the joyo kanji list.
 Through advanced-level reading of original texts and in-depth discussion, students focus on topics such as Japanese literature, film, culture and linguistics.
 This course also accommodates and guides senior theses.
+(Social, Structural, and Institutional Hierarchies.)
 Prerequisite, 220, or consent of instructor.
+Maximum enrollment, 16.
 Omori.

 Designed for students who want to achieve near-native proficiency in all four skills in Japanese language.
 Particular attention given to translation of literary and other texts.
 This course also accommodates and guides senior theses.
 Course conducted in Japanese.
+(Social, Structural, and Institutional Hierarchies.)
 Prerequisite, 401, or consent of instructor.
+Maximum enrollment, 16.
 Omori.